-In six years at ODU Chris Finwood, the 2014 ABCA East Region Coach of the Year, has put the Monarch program back into the national spotlight.
-One of the nation's best, Finwood celebrated his 400th win at ODU with a 3-2 win over Rice on March 17th at the Bud Metheny Baseball Complex.
-Since being at the helm of the Old Dominion baseball program, he has guided the Monarchs to 30+ wins in four of the last five seasons, including a 37-21 record last year in 2017, which marked the highest single-season win total for the program since 2006.
+Chris Finwood completed his seventh season at the helm of the Old Dominion baseball program in 2018, the 2014 ABCA East Region Coach of the Year, has put the Monarch program back into the national spotlight.
+Since being at the helm of the Old Dominion baseball program, he has guided the Monarchs to 30+ wins in four of the last five seasons.

-In his six-year tenure at ODU, Finwood has produced 12 MLB draft selections, two All-Americans, five Freshman All-Americans and 12 all-conference selections.
+In his seven-year tenure at ODU, Finwood has produced 12 MLB draft selections, two All-Americans, five Freshman All-Americans and 14 all-conference selections.

 YEAR-BY-YEAR AT OLD DOMINION